Reaching Agreement in Competitive Microbial Systems: Analysis of the Mutual Annihilation Protocol

 \subsubsection{The $M$-Chain}

-Towards the goal of abstracting $\mathscr S$-chains, and in particular the lower-bounding $\mathscr S$-chain of the mutual annihilation protocol, we introduce the $M$-chain which tracks the population size of the cell type that is currently the minimum among the cell types.
+Towards the goal of abstracting the lower-bounding $\mathscr S$-chain, we introduce the $M$-chain which tracks the population size of the cell type that is currently the minimum among the cell types.

 Formally, an \emph{$M$-chain} is a discrete-time birth-death Markov process $\left( M(k) \right)_{k \ge 0}$ on the state space $\IN$ with birth probability function $p' : \IN \to [0,1]$ and death probability function $q' : \IN \to [0,1]$, where $p'(m) + q'(m) \leq 1$ for all $m \in \IN$: a population of size $m \geq 0$ increases by one in the next step with probability $p'(m)$ and decreases in the next step with probability~$q'(m)$.